 JetStream is a project that got funded recently by the National Science Foundation (NSF) in the US with the goal to establish a national science and engineering cloud.
 JetStream is targeting the long-tail of science in science and engineering research, with a strong focus on education (partly, because this is the first cloud project by NSF targeting science and engineering in general.)

 Envisaged components of JetStream: VM library, custom VMs and ‘private computing environment’ (sort of VPN in the cloud).
-The system is built of OpenStack with CentOS operation system.
+The system is built on OpenStack with CentOS operation system.
 User authentication is foreseen via CILogon, from the InCommon identity federation.

 Targeted science domains: